EdDuarte/website/content/projects/vokter.md

 parsers when deployed and store them in a blocking queue.
 The number of parsers corresponds to the number of cores available in the machine where Vokter was deployed to.

+# {{< anchor link="#osgi" >}}OSGi-based architecture {#osgi}

+Vokter support for reading of a given ``MediaType`` is provided by Reader modules, where raw content is converted into a clean string filtered of non- informative data (e.g. XML tags).
+These modules are loaded in a OSGi-based architecture, meaning that compiled Reader classes can be loaded or unloaded without requiring a reboot.
+When needed, usually when reading a new document or snapshot, Vokter will query for available Readers by ``Content-Type`` supported.

+This same plugin-like architecture is implemented for Stemmer modules.
+Using a language detection prediction model, Vokter determines the most probable language of the document and queries on-demand for available Stemmers by language supported.

 # {{< anchor link="#caveats" >}}Caveats / Future Work {#caveats}